-Vein Surgery Information
+Vein Treatment Information

 Dr. Naifeh and his medical staff will explain in detail what you should expect if you are having vein surgery.

-Tips for Before Your Vein Surgery
+Tips Before Your Vein Surgery

 - If you take daily medication, it can be taken after your procedures (or as the doctor suggests) Do not eat or drink anything after midnight.
 This includes water, chewing gum, mints and tobacco.